msucloudfellowship/msucloudfellowship.github.io/docs/session_introduction/lecture_introduction_to_cloud_computing_research.md

   - but must be reproducible to document methods
   - even this documentation can quickly veer off in to building production systems for companies to re-run inference say many times a data or with a constant stream of corporate data

-### Cloud for Research

-What are the benefits from research perspective for cloud computing?

-  - Custom: can create customized resources only when you need it
-  - On-demand: can run ad-hoc computations on those on-demand resources
-  - Reproducible: a computation can be re-run as needed, meaning cloud resources can be easily re-recreated to re-run your computations.
-  - Cost effective: unlike commerical applications, more users does not mean more revenue.
-Budgets are fixed and the pay-as-you-go model requires vigilance to not over-spend.
-  - Others? <!-- discussion -->

 ### What documentation *is* available for researchers?

 There are general, conceptual introductions and dicussions for academics.